varnish/Varnish-Book/varnish_book.rst

    Varnish' SHared Memory LOG (SHMLOG) is used to log most data.
    It's sometimes called a `shm-log`, and operates on a circular buffer.
+   The SHMLOG is 80MB large by default, which gives a certain history, but it is not persistent unless you instruct Varnish to do otherwise.

    ..
 I/O operations